A New Way to Buy | Autodesk

 In the new buying process for subscriptions, your partner will configure your quote (which you will receive from Autodesk) and continue to be involved in all phases of the pre-sales and post-sales experience except for the actual payment transaction, which will happen directly between you and Autodesk.

-Autodesk is striving to improve your experience by streamlining the transaction process and providing you with more personalized service.
+Autodesk is striving to improve your experience by streamlining the transaction process and providing you with a more personalised service.